Linstancy/Traffic-Sign-Classifier/README.md

 * Design, train and test a model architecture
 * Use the model to make predictions on new images
 * Analyze the softmax probabilities of the new images
-* Summarize the results with a written report

 [//]: # (Image References)